StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/redis.md

     **- Channel \***

-    The Redis channel where the data should be published.
+    The Redis channel where you want to publish the data.
 Select **Add Variable** to dynamically insert values using available variables.

     **- Host \***